 - they destroy the line of the neckline.

 I’ve mentioned cami options on this blog before, but I haven’t been very interested in them since I try not to need them.
 Now that I need them, I was very interested when Erica wrote about Perfect Cami on her blog in October.
 I tweeted about her post and received a phone call from Ann, Perfect Cami’s founder.
 It was great talking to another entrepreneur, especially one like me (shameless self promotion) who (1) is very picky about the quality of fabric she uses; and (2) manufactures in the United States.
 She offered to send me a Perfect Cami to try, and even had a navy blue basic made just for me.
 As you may recall, I’m currently in my Navy Blue Dress Period.

-go to link Bottom line: I love it.
+Bottom line: I love it.

 First, I wore it for a few hours with the Calvin Klein striped dress that I bought over the summer (no more diagonal profile).

 Next, I wore it for our car trip down toÂ D.C., Thanksgiving dinner, and the long hike from the parking garage to our hotel last week.

 Each time, I forgot that I had it on.
 No sliding neckline, no riding hemline.
 It’s practically weightless, although the fabric is definitely a good quality.
 It’s silky, stretchy and soft.
 They even send it in a little organza bag that I at first thought was only pretty packaging, but when I unpacked my suitcase, I realized it was a necessity to keep the velcro from catching on my other clothes.
 Note that it does NOT gather at the top like you see it doing on the model on the website’s basics page.
 It lies perfectly flat, probably because we have enough to fill it up.